 Make copies of the following important documents:

-- Three (3) copies of your international health insurance coverage
+- Three (3) copies of proof of international health insurance coverage (CISI or equivalent).

 Check with your physician regarding your prescription drugs.
-Read through this link for advice from our Rome team.